 JEREMY BISHOP / SCIENCE PHOTO LIBRARY JEREMY BISHOP / SCIENCE PHOTO LIBRARY

 Indonesian volcanoes.
 Plume of ash (upper centre) rising from the volcano Gunung (Mount) Semeru, the highest mountain (3676 metres) in Indonesia.
-A younger volcano, Gunung Bromo, is seen steaming at centre left, its vapours drifting over the cone of the extinct volcano Gunung Batok (lower centre).
-Batok and Bromo, as well as the large caldera just behind them, lie within the Tengger Caldera.
+A younger volcano, Gunung Bromo, is seen steaming at centre left, its vapours drifting over the cone of the extinct volcano Gunung Batok (centre).
+Both Batok and Bromo, as well as the large caldera just behind them, lie within the Tengger Caldera.
 This caldera is a large 10-kilometre-wide, crater-like structure that is the remnant of a volcano that exploded, blowing off its top.
 The caldera floor is covered with a plain of ash, the Tengger Sand Sea.
 Photographed in 1999 in the Bromo-Tengger- Semeru National Park, Java, Indonesia.

 Model release not required.
 Property release not required.